Updated on 2023-04-23 GMT+08:00

 Prerequisites

-Before using this API, you need to subscribe to the service and complete authentication.
+Before using this API, subscribe to the service and complete authentication.
 For details, see Subscribing to an OCR Service and Authentication.

 Before you use the service for the first time, subscribe to the service by clicking Subscribe.
 You only need to subscribe to the service once.
 If you have not subscribed to the service yet, error "ModelArts.4204" will be displayed when you call this API.
 Before you call the API, log in to the OCR console and subscribe to the corresponding service.
 Ensure that you make the subscription to the service in the same region where you want to call this API.